-Taking advantage of the World Bank’s partnership with the European Space Agency’s (ESA) Earth Observation for Sustainable Development (EO4SD) – Fragility Conflict and Security Cluster, we used satellite imagery, to illustrate the densification beyond Cucuta’s urban perimeter as defined in Municipal Land Use Plan of 2001 (see Map 1).
+Taking advantage of the World Bank’s partnership with the European Space Agency’s (ESA) under its Earth Observation for Sustainable Development (EO4SD) initiative´s dedicated activity cluster on fragility, conflict, and security, we used satellite imagery, to illustrate the densification beyond Cucuta’s urban perimeter as defined in Municipal Land Use Plan of 2001 (see Map 1).

 We found that more and increasingly concentrated settlements can be observed in the peripheral areas bordering with Venezuela and on the west towards El Zulia.
 The geographical dispersion of settlements makes the provision of basic services costlier and the absence of integrated transport systems hampers access to education and employment.
 Additionally, the concentration of vulnerable population in sectors with limited infrastructure could be a driver for conflict and spur competition for public services between migrants and host communities.